PeterCamilleri/mini_readline/README.md

 The mini_readline gem is designed for use with MRI version 1.9.3 or later.
 The original readline tried to support older versions of Ruby.

+**Note:** A pull request against the rb-readline project was submitted on April 24, 2016.
+This fixes the outstanding issues with windows operation with low risk to other platforms.
+However I do not much expect to come of this effort.
+There are two year old pull request languishing away, so it looks like support for the original rb-readline has ended.
+I will move forward with the mini_readline gem as I can at least support my own code.

 ## Installation

 Add this line to your application's Gemfile: